Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7

 Michigan Paternity Law

-This page about Michigan paternity laws is provided as general information only.
+It may be helpful, if you considering a DNA test to establish paternity, to be aware of the legal statutes in Michigan regarding paternity.
+The following information about Michigan paternity law is provided as general information only.
 Journey Genetic Testing does not provide legal advice or representation.
 We encourage you to research your state laws for the most current information, or contact a family law attorney.

 Michigan Paternity Law: Chapter 722 THE PATERNITY ACT Act 205 of 1956